static-frame/static-frame/README.rst

 .. note::

-    The Pandas CSV reader far out-performs the NumPy-based reader in StaticFrame: thus, for now, using ``Frame.from_pandas(pd.read_csv(fp))`` is recommended for loading CSV files into StaticFrame.
+    The Pandas CSV reader far out-performs the NumPy-based reader in StaticFrame: thus, for now, using ``Frame.from_pandas(pd.read_csv(fp))`` is recommended for loading CSV files.

-    For more information on Series and Frame constructors, see `Container Import and Creation <https://static-frame.readthedocs.io/en/latest/api_creation.html>`_.
+    For more information on Series and Frame constructors, see `Container Import & Creation <https://static-frame.readthedocs.io/en/latest/api_creation.html>`_.

 As with a NumPy array, the ``Frame`` exposes common attributes of shape and size.